freesouls/face-alignment-at-3000fps/README.md

 # License
 If you use my work, please cite my name (Binbin Xu), Thanks in advance.
-Caffe is released under the BSD 2-Clause license.
-The BVLC reference models are released for unrestricted use.
+This project is released under the BSD 2-Clause license.

 #How To Use
 ####Requirements: